AguaClara/String-Digester/Spring 2019/Report2.md

 The objectives of the single Dacron string experiment were to determine how uniformly water flowed down the string and the length of a string needed for the  water to have a 15-minute residence time on the string.

 #### Experimental Apparatus
 A 30-inch wetted Dacron string was hooked onto the bottom of a scale and allowed to hang freely from the scale.
 The scale, which measured the weight of the string, was placed on top of two support beams above the lab bench.
-Orange yellow microtubing(ID: 0.05) connected to the peristaltic pump was draped over the support beam and taped onto a flat rod between the two beams so that the tubing was allowed to just barely touch the side of the top part of the string.
+Orange-yellow color-coded micro-tubing (ID: 0.05) connected to the peristaltic pump was draped over the support beam and taped onto a flat rod between the two beams so that the tubing was allowed to just barely touch the side of the top part of the string.
 Reference the [Single Dacron String Experiment Manual](#Single-Dacron-Experiment-Manual)for a detailed explanation of the set-up.

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/zoomedoutdacron.jpeg?raw=true" height=400>